Spider333/Cryptocourse/README.md

 - Slides:

-12. **Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology**
+11. **Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology**

-1. Legal Challenges of Smart Contracts
+- Legal Challenges of Smart Contracts
-2. Legal and Economic Aspects of Cryptocurrencies
+- Legal and Economic Aspects of Cryptocurrencies
-3. ICOs, STOs, IEOs, Airdrops,
+- ICOs, STOs, IEOs, Airdrops,

+- Literature:

+- Slides:

+12. **TBD**

 - Literature:
 - Slides:

 ****